 In 2011 George and his friend Tom bought a golf resort, the Resort at Tapatio Springs, and they have updated it and made it a beautiful resort.
 It officially re-opened on 11/11/11.
 Should you want to golf in Texas hill country where George golfs, Tapatio is located in Boerne Texas.
 The link is found at the bottom of this page.
 There is a hotel, and restaurant on the premises.
 Watch out for the deer, drive slow.

-Norma and George celebrated their 41st Wedding Anniversary December of 2012.
+Norma and George celebrate their Wedding Anniversary in December..

 Here are some of my favorite pictures of Norma and George